tfrevert/SmartThings_Humidity_Control/README.md

 # SmartThings Humidity Control
-This smartapp detects high humidity and turns on a switch for a specified time.
+This SmartApp detects high humidity and turns on a switch for a specified time.

 This seems to have been removed from the app.